- About Us

 Global Muslim Diaspora

 The Muslim Diaspora is a centuries old journey that continues throughout the world today.
 One of the fundamental and transformational developments of the 20th and 21st centuries, the diaspora affects virtually every country in the world.
-The Jaffer Center for Muslim World Studies will bring the Green School’s expertise to bear on the examination of linkages between the Muslim World, Europe, North America, Latin America, the Caribbean, Africa, Asia and Southeast Asia.
+The Jaffer Center for Muslim World Studies brings the Green School’s expertise to bear on the examination of linkages between the Muslim World, Europe, North America, Latin America, the Caribbean, Africa, Asia and Southeast Asia.
 Miami is home to many diaspora communities and FIU is deeply connected to the study of international migration, exile movement and the evolution of urban communities.

 South Florida is home to an abundance of diverse religious communities and centers – from mosques (Sunni, Shi’a and Ismaili) and synagogues, to Hindu, Buddhist and Jain centers of worship and instruction.
 Members of these vibrant faith communities are frequent visitors to FIU, including lecturers and professors from different sects of Islam.
 These exchanges build bridges of understanding, communication and respect.
-The Jaffer Center for Muslim World Studies will draw upon the Green School’s rich faculty expertise to better understand interfaith issues surrounding Islam, the symbiosis of Islam with Christianity and Hinduism, as well as inter-sectarian affairs.
+The Jaffer Center for Muslim World Studies draws upon the Green School’s rich faculty expertise to better understand interfaith issues surrounding Islam, the symbiosis of Islam with Christianity and Hinduism, as well as inter-sectarian affairs.
 The Green School’s unique Muslim-Jewish Relations Initiative will also collaborate with the center to promote conflict resolution and understanding in the context of contemporary politics.
 Prominent leaders of various faiths will support the center and its mission by participating in conferences and panels on interfaith dialogue.

 Just as South Florida is a hub for interfaith interaction, it is also home to many diverse groups within Islam.
 Throughout history, interactions between these branches have led to misconceptions, animosity and conflict.
 While we are constantly reminded by the media of conflict between the largest Islamic groups, the Sunni and Shi’a Muslims, there has also been considerable tolerance and cooperation within Islam that largely goes ignored.
 The Jaffer Center aims to provide a more complete understanding of Islamic intra-faith relations, while maintaining objectivity rooted in academic rigor, balanced public offerings and attention to community feedback.